Madras Engineer Group

 Madras Sappers at the gates of Fort Dufferin, Mandalay, Burma, March 1945.

 Madras Engineer Group (MEG), informally known as the Madras Sappers, is an engineer group of the Corps of Engineers of the Indian Army.
 The Madras Sappers draw their origin from the erstwhile Madras Presidency army of the British Raj.
-This regiment has its HQ in Bengaluru.
+This regiment has its HQ in Bengaluru, Karnataka.
 The Madras Sappers are the oldest of the three groups of the Corps of Engineers.

 The Madras Sappers were the only regiment of the Madras Presidency Army to survive unscathed the extensive reorganisations that took place between 1862 and 1928.
-The thambis, as the troops of the Madras Sappers are popularly known, with their hallmark Shakos have distinguished themselves in many battlefields around the world for more than 200 years.
+The thambis, as the troops of the Madras Sappers are popularly known throughout India, with their hallmark Shakos have distinguished themselves in many battlefields around the world for more than 200 years.

 The Bangalore torpedo, a mine-clearing explosive device, was invented in the Centre at Bengaluru in the early years of the Twentieth Century.